selym512/art_commission/README.md

 # JRM-Project

-to get started develping, CD into either directory and run `npm install` to get the necessary packages.
+To get started develping, CD into either directory and run `npm install` to get the necessary packages.

 >To run the API, CD into `JRM-Backend` and run `node server.js`